Overview

 Important TCP ports

-Here's a list of often used TCP ports:
+Here's a list of often used TCP ports with port number:

 21 - FTP